What is a dissertation?

 What format should a dissertation follow?

-All dissertations at the University of the Rockies should follow APA style guidelines, as well as specific formatting expectations outlined in Appendix C of the Dissertation Handbook.
+All dissertations should follow APA style guidelines, as well as specific formatting expectations outlined in Appendix C of the Dissertation Handbook.

-For additional help with formatting expectations, see our Tips for Getting Final Approval.
+For additional help with formatting expectations, see our Formatting Checklist.

 Are there example dissertations available?

 The Writing Center staff has created annotated samples, broken down by section.
 These samples include specific comments and resources to help you meet the requirements of each section.
 To see these samples, please click on the appropriate sections below: